laurentc2/LTspice-to-Qspice-with-python/README.md

 Here are some python scripts for the lazy guys to transfer schematics, symbols and plot from LTspice to Qspice.

-I recommand to use the *'official'* method : import a spice netlist and redraw the schematic.
+I recommend to use the *'official'* method : import a spice netlist and redraw the schematic.
 It is the best to understand each component function in the circuit.

 The goal under that script is to try quickly Qspice and compare it to LTspice and NGspice.

-My personnalconclusion : non is the best choice :
+My personal conclusion : none is the best choice :
-+ LTspice is very accurate espacially for oscillation and for the component of Analof Devices !
++ LTspice is very accurate especially for oscillation and for the component of Analog Devices !
 + Qspice is very fast with a good accuracy
 + NGspice is slower but very versatile with its .control commands and osdi VA-models support